-The Personalities of the Encampment
+The People of the Encampment

 On December 19, 1777, when Washington's army marched into camp at Valley Forge, tired, cold, and ill-equipped, it was lacking in much of the training essential for consistent success on the battlefield.
 On June 19, 1778, after a six-month encampment, this same army emerged to pursue and successfully engage Lt.
 Gen. Sir Henry Clinton's British army at the Battle of Monmouth in New Jersey.
 The ordered ranks, martial appearance, revived spirit, and fighting skill of the American soldiers spoke of a great transformation having occurred amidst the cold, sickness, and hardship that was Valley Forge.

 General Washington had many Generals that filled various roles at the encampment at Valley Forge.

 The young officers that assisted Gen. Washington during Valley Forge.

 List of lesser known members of the Continental Army